subugoe/operandi/README.md

 ```

 #### 3. Install the RabbitMQ Server (priority queue)

 3.1 First setup the repository with a single liner script:
 ```sh
 sudo ./src/priority_queue/repo_setup.deb.sh
 ```

 3.2 Install RabbitMQ:

 Easy install:

 ```sh
 sudo ./src/priority_queue/install.sh
 ```

-This script should install the RabbitMQ Server properly in most of the cases.
+This script should install the RabbitMQ Server properly in most cases.
 `NOTE`: Always check the content of scripts before execution!

 Advanced install:

 It is highly recommended to perform the steps of the `install.sh` script manually step by step.

 #### 4. Install the modules of OPERANDI.